Code-Institute-Submissions/mtopircean-project1/README.md

 For fonts, technology used was google fonts.
 For photos data source was Pexels and https://www.zamfirphoto.com/, a local community photographer.
 Website also uses iframes for videos and maps from google and youtube.
+Video description text in media page is taken from the each of the relevant youtube links.

 ## Test and Debugging
 Code and website tested with: